 1. Instant Access to More Than Just the Endpoint

-Logon credentials are a major focus for external attackers (81% of data breaches involve credential misuse1).
-With SSO in place, once a malicious user has initial access to an authenticated SSO account, they automatically have access to all linked applications, systems, data sets, and environments the authenticated user is provisioned for.
-Most SSO environments leverage a portal of some kind that facilitates access without requiring additional passwords.
+Logon credentials are a major focus for external attackers (81% of data breaches involve credential misuse).
+With SSO in place, once a malicious user has initial access to an authenticated SSO account, they automatically have access to all linked applications, systems, data sets, and environments the authenticated user is provisioned for..
 While great for users, it’s terrible for security!

 External attacks using malware to gain control over an endpoint would have post-logon access to everything connected via SSO immediately after infection, increasing an attacker’s footprint within the organization.